Arif "I need a sponsor!"

 Our projects aim to give the children of Gwalior, and where possible their families, independence by providing the skills, education and healthcare required to break their cycle of poverty and live a better life.

-The school will provide education for residents of Snehalaya with special needs plus 500 children from surrounding villages.
+New School The school will provide education for residents of Snehalaya with special needs plus 500 children from surrounding villages.
 This is one of the important services provided free of charge, with the help of GCC supporters.